top of page

 So the next question arises: “How can I buy or sell a house safely during the COVID-19 pandemic?”
 Real estate agents, buyers and sellers are working together to make transactions run as smoothly as possible.

-“Our concern and commitment extend to the health and welfare of both buyers and sellers,” said Sandy Smith of the Sandy Smith Property Group - Royal LePage East Kootenay Realty in Cranbrook.
+“Our concern and commitment extend to the health and welfare of both buyers and sellers,” said Sandy Smith of Sandy Smith PREC* - Royal LePage East Kootenay Realty in Cranbrook.
 “We are dedicated to serving the needs of buyers and sellers.”

 Here are some of the adjustments being made during the pandemic through the buying cycle.